breakintods/bureaucracy/documentation/README.md

 <h4>References</h4>

-Karpenko, Anastasiia.
-“How does the duration of bureaucratic procedures affect the efficiency of government spending“.
+Karpenko, Anastasiia. <a href="https://kse.ua/wp-content/uploads/2022/11/Final_thesis_Karpenko_08.08.22.pdf">“How does the duration of bureaucratic procedures affect the efficiency of government spending“</a>.
 Master’s thesis.
 Kyiv School of Economics, 2022.

 Moynihan, D., P. Herd, and H. Harvey.
 2015.
 “Administrative Burden: Learning, Psychological, and Compliance Costs in Citizen-State Interactions.”
 Journal of Public Administration Research and Theory 25, no. 1 (January): 43–69.